e271828e/Flight.jl/docs/notes/design/framework_spec.md

    list-in-hand it should have matched) against `output_types`, plus the unproduced-`P_shaft` error with both the stage-product and state-field lists in hand.
-A typo *inside* `w` (`q_dny` where the consumer reads `q_dyn`) has no declaration to be checked against and surfaces one hop later, at the consumer, as the framing diagnostic ([§13.2][s13-2]) carrying the producing stage's observed field set ("`f` of `Foo` reads `w.q_dyn`; the stage returned `q_dny`") — weaker than declaration-backed, since the framework cannot know which of the two spellings was meant, but located at the pair of lines that disagree and still name-shaped.
-That is the price of the private channel, paid where no interface is at stake, and the remedy for an intermediate worth stronger checking is the one [§11.3][s11-3] names: declare it an output.
+A typo *inside* `w` (`q_dny` where the consumer reads `q_dyn`) has no declaration to be checked against.
+It surfaces one hop later, at the consumer, as the framing diagnostic ([§13.2][s13-2]).
+That diagnostic carries the producing stage's observed field set: "`f` of `Foo` reads `w.q_dyn`; the stage returned `q_dny`".
+It is weaker than a declaration-backed error, since the framework cannot know which of the two spellings was meant.
+Even so, it is located at the pair of lines that disagree, and it is still name-shaped.
+That is the price of the private channel, paid where no interface is at stake.
+The remedy for an intermediate worth stronger checking is the one [§11.3][s11-3] names: declare it an output.

 ### 11.5 Assembly declaration: type-based, class by declaration shape